 Colleges, School and Institutes

-I convene the second year course Analysing Political Worlds and convene the third year courses Parliamentary Studies and Politics, Music & the Arts.
+I co-convene the second year course Analysing Political Worlds and convene the third year course Parliamentary Studies.

 2001-2005 - Ph.D.
 Political Science, University of Birmingham (awarded November 2005)